efflamlemaillet/biosphere-commons/demos.md

 Hackathon Goals:

-- create a VM with the PathoTRACK platform using Slipstream and launch it on Exoscale Cloud and IFB Openstask cloud (pilot)
+- Create a VM with the PathoTRACK platform using Slipstream and launch it on Exoscale Cloud and IFB Openstask cloud (pilot)
-- try to create an application with Slipstream with multi components (each dedicated to a service of PathoTRACK platform)
+- Test edugain authentication in Galaxy

 Application and components are available in [UC12 folder in Slipstream workspace](https://nuv.la/module/cyclone/UC12_metagenomics_pathotrack).